ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   ]

   Build inputs in Nix are specified explicitly in two ways, file system paths or through dedicated functions.
-In Nix, whenever a system path is used via string interpolation, the contents of the file in that path are copied to Nix's own filesystem abstraction, the *nix store*.
-In Nix, build inputs do not just have to come from the local file system, as part of the Nix's standard library, built in impure functions are provided to fetch files over the network.
+In Nix, whenever a system path is used via string interpolation, the contents of the file in that path are copied to Nix's own filesystem abstraction, the *nix store* @dolstra_jonge_visser_2004.
+In Nix, build inputs do not just have to come from the local file system, as part of the Nix's standard library, a verity of built in impure functions are provided to fetch files over the network, namely:

+]

+#pagebreak()
+#columns(2, gutter: 8pt)[

   - `builtins.fetchurl`
   - `builtins.fetchTarball`